CyberFlameGO/svnpython/Doc/library/pickle.rst

    This takes a file-like object to which it will write a pickle data stream.

-   If the *protocol* parameter is omitted, protocol 0 is used.
+   If the *protocol* parameter is omitted, protocol 3 is used.
 If *protocol* is specified as a negative value or :const:`HIGHEST_PROTOCOL`, the highest protocol version will be used.

-   .. versionchanged:: 2.3
-      Introduced the *protocol* parameter.

    *file* must have a :meth:`write` method that accepts a single string argument.
    It can thus be an open file object, a :mod:`StringIO` object, or any other